RotherOSS/doc-otobo-installation/content/migration-from-otrs-6.rst

 Step 3 Docker: provide data for migration
 -------------------------------------------------------------------

+When the targeted OTOBO installation runs under Docker some specifities have to be considered.
+The most relevant effect is that processes running in a Docker container generally cannot access directories outside the container.
+There is an exception though: directories mounted as volumes into the container can be accessed.

 Docker: copy */opt/otrs* into the volume *otobo_opt_otobo*
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-In this section, we assume that */opt/otrs* is available on the Docker host.
+In this section, we assume that the OTRS home directory */opt/otrs* is available

-In the case when the web application OTOBO runs inside the container ``otobo_web_1``, OTOBO generally cannot access directories outside the container.
-There is an exception though: directories mounted as volumes into the container can be accessed.
-This means that for
+on the Docker host.

-migration there are two possibilities:
+In the Docker case there are at least two possibilities:

-    a. copy */opt/otrs* into an existing volume
+    a. copy */opt/otrs* into the existing volume *otobo_opt_otobo*
     b. mount */opt/otrs* as an additional volume

-Let's concentrate on option **a.** here.
+Both possibilities are viable, but let's concentrate on option **a.** here.

 For safe copying, we use ``rsync``.
 But first we need to find out the correct target.